13 Lowest Calorie Chips (Top Picks for 2023)

 Buy on Amazon or direct from DietDirect.

-Spokes has nine flavors of their puffed potato snack, and dill pickle is my favorite for its zingy taste.
+Spokes have nine flavors of their puffed potato snack, and dill pickle is my favorite for its zingy taste.

 This is a product that requires careful label reading, as the nutrition facts are shown for an entire bag (80g) and for a 10g portion.
 Info for a 1-oz/28g serving is shown below.